(This post about things to do in Vancouver in summer was updated in March 2019)

 WHAT IS SUMMER LIKE IN VANCOUVER?

 Vancouver is famed for its year long mild weather.
 In summer expect temperatures ranging from highs of 20 to 30 degrees.
 Summers are generally dry with August the hottest month.
+You can check the weather forecast here!

 TOP TIPS FOR VANCOUVER